 - How students can find and keep them Book Now

-Setting: Support Your Theme and Advance Your Plot
+Getting Your Setting to Support Your Theme and Advance Your Plot

 This presentation includes a PowerPoint to illustrate concepts presented in the workshop.
 Handouts and prompts will be provided, allowing writers time to process and practice the items discussed.
 Length: approximately 60 minutes